All pools with a depth of 400mm or more that are used for swimming, wading, paddling or bathing need some form of fence or barrier.

-Yes, but you have to meet certain requirements of the act.
+Yes, but you have to meet certain requirements of the Act.
 Please check with our building staff for the requirements.

 The Fencing Act 1978 sets out you and your neighbour's obligations for constructing a fence between properties.

 If you intend to use the boundary fence as part of your swimming pool fence, then you are totally responsible for the construction and maintenance costs.
-The fence must comply with the Fencing of Swimming Pools Act 1987.
-Please check with our building staff for advice.
+The fence must comply with the Building (Pools) Amendment Act 2016.

 Application form - Swimming Pool and/or Pool Fence